feathersui/feathersui-website/docs/haxe-openfl/group-list-view.md

 ## Item renderers

-An _item renderer_ is a Feathers UI component that renders a single item from a [data collection](./data-collections.md) inside a component like [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html).
-In other words, a [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html) typically contains multiple item renderers — with each one rendering a different item from the data provider.
+An _item renderer_ is a Feathers UI component that displays a single item from a [data collection](./data-collections.md) inside a component like [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html) and [`TreeView`](https://api.feathersui.com/current/feathers/controls/TreeView.html).
+In other words, a [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html) typically contains multiple item renderers — with each one rendering a different item from the collection.

-Feathers UI provides a default item renderer that simply displays text.
-However, components like [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html) may also use custom item renderers, which allows developers to render the list view's data in infinite unique ways.
+Feathers UI provides a default [`ItemRenderer`](./item-renderer.md) class, which can display data in many different ways that cover a variety of common use-cases.
+However, components like [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html) also support [custom item renderers](./custom-item-renderers.md), which allow developers to render the list view's data in infinite unique ways.

-The [`itemRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GroupListView.html#itemRendererRecycler) property may be used to customize the item renderers in a [`GroupListView`](https://api.feathersui.com/current/feathers/controls/GroupListView.html).

 Consider a collection of items with the following format.